 7-9 Massachusetts / 504 Beacon is located on the NW corner of Beacon and Massachusetts Avenue, with 490-492 Beacon to the east, across Mass.
 Ave., 506 Beacon to the west, and 491 Beacon to the south, across Beacon.

 7-9 Massachusetts Avenue (502 Beacon) and 504 Beacon were built separately but functioned as a single building from the time they were constructed.

 Both buildings were designed by architect Obed F. Smith and built by Charles A. Dodge, mason, for Gamaliel Bradford.
 7-9 Massachusetts Avenue was built in 1888-1889, and 504 Beacon was built five years later, in 1894, as an annex to the original building.
-Gamaliel Bradford is shown as the owner of 7-9 Massachusetts Avenue on the original building permit application, dated June 1, 1888, and the final building inspection report, dated July 27, 1889. and on the original building permit application for 504 Beacon, dated August 9, 1894 (the building inspection report for 504 Beacon have not been located).
+Gamaliel Bradford is shown as the owner of 7-9 Massachusetts Avenue on the original building permit application, dated June 1, 1888, and the final building inspection report, dated July 27, 1889. and on the original building permit application for 504 Beacon, dated August 9, 1894 (the building inspection report for 504 Beacon has not been located).